Untitled

 2. Demonstrate foundational information literacy, research skills, and academic honesty necessary for academic writing.

-3. Demonstrate effective oral and written communication skills in both online and classroom settings.
+3. Demonstrate effective written communication skills, including active engagement in asynchronous online discussion.

 4. Apply effective strategies for building new knowledge and skills through reflection on learning preferences, challenges, and goals.